 Preparation 7th round of negotiations

 The delegations of the trade unions work well together.
-This is how the three prepare vakbonds directors and executives jointly for each round of negotiations.
+For example, the three union leaders and executives jointly prepare each round of negotiations.
 On the agenda of the 16e March includes the 'homework' of employers and trade unions about the position of flex workers, entry scales for young people, hybrid work and leave savings.
 It is also the last scheduled round, so the question is whether we will work it out together.
 In itself we are quite far, but there are still a few hard nuts to crack, including the wage increase.
 To be continued next week.

 Noise from the workplace

-During the previous round of negotiations, the executives of the three vakbondand Aedes'The sound of the workplace† Aedes then received it but did not respond to it substantively.
+During the previous round of negotiations, executives from the three unions handed over Aedes'The sound of the workplace† Aedes then received it but did not respond to it substantively.
 We are curious about the response of Aedes and the way in which they translate the noise from the workplace into their collective labor agreement.
 In the meantime, you can discuss the document with your colleagues, works council and/or director/director.
 I, advocate Emanuel Geurts, am sure that there will be recognition and you can have a good conversation about it.